ddigeronimo/least/README.md

     - Error handling now added
     - Now the in-program file opening functionality allows filenames of practically indefinite length (in practice this is limited by the size of the i32 used to track input string length)

-## Future Features
+## Potential Future Features
 - React to screen resize
-- More controls:
-    - d, PgDn - Down half screen
-    - u, PgUp - Up half screen
-- Jumping
+- Jump to specific line
-- Optimized file loading
+- Optimized file loading (if needed for performance reasons)
     - V1: Load lines as needed
     - V2: Add buffer functionality
 - Search functionality